AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 **HOW IT WORKS:**

-The function performs the following validation checks on the antenna test setup: If any condition is not met, the function displays an appropriate message and prompts the user to correct the configuration.
+This function performs the following validation checks on the antenna test setup.
+If any condition is not met, the function displays an appropriate message and prompts the user to correct the configuration.

 - - Whether the VNA, EMCenter, and EMSlider are connected.
 - - Whether the start and end frequencies are specified and not equal.